-My name was now officially 'Sarth' and I was given the title: Class 1 Bounty Hunter and added to the crew of the 'Jago'.
+My name was now officially 'Sarth' and I was given the title: Class 1 Bounty Hunter and added to the crew of the Jago.
 Everything else was true, no fake ID for me.
-She even gave me 10,000 yomens to spend and said that was my share from the bounty minus medical expenses.
+She even gave me 10,000 yomens to spend saying that was my share from the bounty, minus medical expenses.
 Then she left again, saying she had to complete my residence profile for Crux.

 I looked at my ID again.
 I was really happy that I got one.
 It made me feel like a real person who had a new meaning in life.

 "Oh that?"
 Rei was stuffing her face again with food.
 I'm surprised she was still smaller than me.
 "I'll explain that to you tomorrow when I take you to the Bounty Board."